ClintMulligan/living-document/README.md

 ## Documentation

 Start at the lowest layer, Data.
-You will find in the "models" folder two sub-folders marked "content" and another "l10n".
+Find in the "models" folder two sub-folders marked "content" and another "l10n".

-"l10n" is short hand for localization, and refers to translating displayed strings into local languages and format.
-The language files make up a kind of dictionary referenced when the document is created.
+"l10n" is short hand for localization.
+Refers to translating displayed strings into local languages and format.
+The language files make up a kind of dictionary, referenced by XSL when the document is created.

 To begin making the living document I draft a complete web page.
-A single file containing my HTML, Data, Javascript and CSS.
+A single file containing HTML, Data, Javascript and CSS.

-I then extrapolate the Data into an XML file to act a Source of Truth.
-This will be /models/content/project-one.xml The DTD and XSD are also created for drafting any later validation needed.
+I then extrapolate the Data into an XML file to act as Source of Truth.
+But also easy to extend as a message recieved from an external service.
+This will be /models/content/project-one.xml

-At this time I add <var name="A"> tags around strings intended to translated into other languages.
+(I draft DTD and XSD at this point as well for any later validation needed.)

+I wrap any consistent reccuring string that will be translated with <var name="A"> tags.
 I only include a collision character and use name instead of "id".
-Because many of the strings are repeated through out the page.
+I have a different script that goes through the XML and XSL replacing these <var>s with unique hashes as IDs.

-I create a default theme under views, and extrapolate the CSS Styles and Javascript into that sub-folder.
+I create a default theme under views.
+In that folder I put the external files (CSS and JS) that will be copied into the report as it's theme.

 Whats left is create an XSL that will transform the XML data into the HTML page including the appropriate theme, and referencing the appropriate l10n files.

+A Powershell script, is provided to perform the transformations.
+But any XSL processor written in other languages can be used just as easily. (maybe even easier than powershell).